All Episodes

 Australia approved a bill to install surveillance gadgets in people's homes to monitor those placed under quarantine.

-I mean, this is this is scary stuff.
+I mean, this is scary stuff.

-This is 1984 big brother stuff.
+This is 1984 Big Brother stuff.

-But you know, I'm telling you, there's a backlash building.
+But, you know, I'm telling you, there's a backlash building.

 And we saw this in Kentucky.

-Certainly libertarians are not liking it, and I don't think anybody should trust it.
+And I don't think anybody should trust it.

 As we roll along, Sean Hannity.